Meet the Macintosh!

 mandatory for Windows users when running Windows on a Mac.

-may be able to read/write their own file types without need of Windows,
+may be able to read/write their own file types on both Mac and PC, but

-have two versions - one for PC, one for Mac - and can usually import
+apps have two versions - one for Windows, another for Mac - and whether

 exceptions: Some popular bookkeeping and spreadsheet apps are